mlunadevops/Proxmox-Backup-Server-Tools/5.verify backups/README.md

 Below is the description for your README.md and the clean, formatted code for your GitHub repository.

+Variable Breakdown for your Docs:
+DATASTORE: The name of the PBS storage pool you want to check.

+EMAIL: The destination for error reports (requires mailutils or postfix to be configured on the server).
+LOGFILE: The local path where a history of the verification attempts is stored.

 📘 README.md Description
 Script: Proxmox Backup Server Verification & Alerting This script automates the integrity checking of backups stored on a Proxmox Backup Server.
 It verifies that the data chunks on the disk match their original checksums and sends an email notification if any corruption or errors are detected.